erjosito/azure-networking-lab/README.md

 **Note:** the previous command takes some seconds to run, since it accesses the routing programmed into the NIC.
 If you cannot find the route with the addressPrefix 10.2.0.0/16 (at the bottom of the output), please wait a few seconds and issue the command again, sometimes it takes some time to program the NICs in Azure

-**Step 13.** And now VM1 should be able to connect to VM2 over SSH (it is normal if you are asked to confirm the identity of the VM):
+**Step 13.** And now VM1 should be able to connect to VM2 over SSH (it is normal if you are asked to confirm the identity of the VM).
+Note that Ping between Vnets does not work, because as we will see later, the firewall is dropping ICMP traffic:

 <pre lang="...">
 lab-user@myVnet1vm:~$ <b>ssh 10.2.1.4</b>